dullroar/ten-steps-to-linux-survival/README.md

 In the Windows world, we are used to compressing and sending directories around as `.zip` files.
 In Linux you can also deal with `.zip` files, although they don't tend to be the most common, using the [`zip`](http://linux.die.net/man/1/zip) and [`unzip`](http://linux.die.net/man/1/unzip) commands:

-    ~ $ mkdir foo

-    ~ $ cd foo
+    ~ $ cd Foo

-    ~ $ touch a b c
+    ~/Foo $ touch a b c

-    ~ $ mkdir d
+    ~/Foo $ mkdir d

-    ~ $ touch d/e
+    ~/Foo $ touch d/e

-    ~ $ cd ..
+    ~/Foo $ cd ..

-    ~ $ zip -r foo foo
+    ~ $ zip -r Foo Foo
-    updating: foo/ (stored 0%)
+      adding: Foo/ (stored 0%)
-      adding: foo/c (stored 0%)
+      adding: Foo/c (stored 0%)
-      adding: foo/b (stored 0%)
+      adding: Foo/b (stored 0%)
-      adding: foo/d/ (stored 0%)
+      adding: Foo/d/ (stored 0%)
-      adding: foo/d/e (stored 0%)
+      adding: Foo/d/e (stored 0%)
-      adding: foo/a (stored 0%)
+      adding: Foo/a (stored 0%)

-    ~ $ ls -l foo.zip
+    ~ $ ls -l Foo.zip
-    -rw-r--r-- 1 myuser mygroup 854 Oct 24 15:56 foo.zip
+    -rw-r--r-- 1 myuser mygroup 854 Dec 14 15:31 Foo.zip

-    ~ $ unzip foo
+    ~ $ unzip Foo
-    Archive:  foo.zip
+    Archive:  Foo.zip
-    replace foo/c? [y]es, [n]o, [A]ll, [N]one, [r]ename: A
+    replace Foo/c? [y]es, [n]o, [A]ll, [N]one, [r]ename: A
-     extracting: foo/c
+     extracting: Foo/c
-     extracting: foo/b
+     extracting: Foo/b
-     extracting: foo/d/e
+     extracting: Foo/d/e
-     extracting: foo/a
+     extracting: Foo/a

 Not too exciting, but you get the drift.
-There is typically support for other compression algorithms, too, using [`bzip2`](http://linux.die.net/man/1/bzip2) and [`7z`](http://linux.die.net/man/1/7z) (7-zip) commands.
+There is typically support for other compression algorithms, such as the [`gzip`](http://linux.die.net/man/1/gzip), [`bzip2`](http://linux.die.net/man/1/bzip2) and [`7z`](http://linux.die.net/man/1/7z) (7-zip) commands.

 However, the "native" way to "archive" a directory's contents in "UNIX" is with [`tar`](http://linux.die.net/man/1/tar), which is so old that `tar` stands for "tape archive."
 Its purpose is to take virtually any directory structure and create a single output "stream" or file of it.
 That is then typically ran through a compression command and the result is called a "tarball":

-    ~ $ tar cvf foo.tar foo/*
+    ~ $ tar cvf Foo.tar Foo/*
-    foo/a
-    foo/b
-    foo/c
-    foo/d/
-    foo/d/e
+    Foo/a
+    Foo/b
+    Foo/c
+    Foo/d/
+    Foo/d/e

-    ~ $ ls -l foo.tar
+    ~ $ ls -l Foo.tar
-    -rw-r--r-- 1 myuser mygroup 10240 Oct 24 16:14 foo.tar
+    -rw-r--r-- 1 myuser mygroup 10240 Dec 19 07:52 Foo.tar

-    ~ $ gzip foo.tar
+    ~ $ gzip Foo.tar

-    ~ $ ls -l foo.tar.gz
+    ~ $ ls -l Foo.tar.gz
-    -rw-r--r-- 1 myuser mygroup 187 Oct 24 16:14 foo.tar.gz
+    -rw-r--r-- 1 myuser mygroup 193 Dec 19 07:52 Foo.tar.gz

 In the `tar` command above, the parameters are `c` (create a new archive), `v` (turn on "verbose" output) and `f` followed by the file name of the new `.tar` file.

-**Note:** `tar` supports POSIX-style parameters (`-c`), GNU-style (`--create`), and the old BSD-style (`c` with no hyphens at all), as shown in these examples.
+**Note:** `tar` supports POSIX-style parameters (`-c`), GNU-style (`--create`), as well as the older style (`c` with no hyphens at all), as shown in these examples.
 So both of the following are also equivalent to the above:

-    ~ $ tar -c -v -f foo.tar foo/*
+    ~ $ tar -c -v -f Foo.tar Foo/*

-    ~ $ tar --create --verbose --file=foo.tar foo/*
+    ~ $ tar --create --verbose --file=Foo.tar Foo/*

 The use of compression commands along with `tar` is so prevalent that they've been built into `tar` itself now as optional parameters:

-    ~ $ tar cvzf foo.tgz foo
+    ~ $ tar cvzf Foo.tgz Foo
-    foo/
-    foo/c
-    foo/b
-    foo/d/
-    foo/d/e
-    foo/a
+    Foo/
+    Foo/c
+    Foo/b
+    Foo/d/
+    Foo/d/e
+    Foo/a

-    ~ $ ls -l foo.tgz
+    ~ $ ls -l Foo.tgz
-    -rw-r--r-- 1 myuser mygroup 191 Oct 24 16:19 foo.tgz
+    -rw-r--r-- 1 myuser mygroup 197 Dec 19 07:54 Foo.tgz

 In this case the `z` parameter says to use `gzip` compression, and the `.tgz` file suffix means basically "tarred and gzipped", or the equivalent to `.tar.gz` in the first example.

 `tar` is used to both create and read `.tar` files.
 So to extract something like the above, you can change the create (`c`) parameter to extract (`x`), like this:

-    ~ $ tar xvf foo.tgz
+    ~ $ tar xvf Foo.tgz
-    foo/
-    foo/c
-    foo/b
-    foo/d/
-    foo/d/e
-    foo/a
+    Foo/
+    Foo/c
+    Foo/b
+    Foo/d/
+    Foo/d/e
+    Foo/a

 Let's Link Up!
 --------------

 In Windows there are "shortcuts," which are simply special files that the OS knows to interpret as "go open this other file over there."
-There are also "hard links" that allow to different directory entries *in the same file system* to point to the same physical file.
+There are also "hard links" that allow for different directory entries *in the same file system* to point to the same physical file.

 UNIX file systems also have both these types of links (which isn't surprising, given that Microsoft got the ideas from UNIX).
+Both are created with the [`ln`](http://linux.die.net/man/1/ln) command.
 A "soft link" is equivalent to a Windows shortcut, and can point to a file or a directory, and can point to anything on any mounted file system:

     ~ $ ls -l
     total 4